pverscha/phd_thesis/10-chapter_1_introduction.md

 ##### DNA
 DNA stands for **D**eoxyribo**N**ucleic **A**cid and, as explained above, contains the instructions on how all proteins in an organism can be constructed.
 A copy of the complete DNA of an organism is present in every cell of this organism and is organised in chemical structures that we call **chromosomes**.
-These so-called chromosomes always appear in pairs (humans, for example, have 23 pairs of chromosomes).
+These so-called chromosomes mostly appear in pairs (humans, for example, have 23 pairs of chromosomes).

 Chromosomes themselves are then further divided into specific regions that we refer to as **genes**.
 A gene is a well-defined piece of the DNA that corresponds to the instructions required to construct one specific protein (and thus corresponds with one recipe of our book of recipes analogy that we used earlier).

 The DNA is made up of a sequence of nucleotides (simple molecules that can be chained together) that are always represented by the four letters A, C, G and T.

+The famous double helix structure of DNA was first discovered by Francis Crick, James Watson and Rosalind Franklin after Franklin obtained images of DNA using X-ray crystallography.
+This discovery was done in 1953 and is of very big importance for the research that is presented in this work.

 ![Relation between a cell, chromosomes, genes and DNA.
 All chromosomes are collected in the cell nucleus.
 A chromosome is a structure that consists of DNA and the DNA consists of well-defined pieces that we refer to as genes. \label{fig:cell_chromosome_gene}](resources/figures/chapter1_cell_chromosome_gene.eps)

 ##### RNA
 RNA stands for **R**ibo**N**ucleic **A**cid and is chemically very similar to DNA.
-Instead of the 4 nucleotides A, C, G, and T, RNA is composed of A, C, G, and U.
+Instead of Thymine, RNA uses its complement Uracil (represented by U), but the other three nucleotides A, C and G remain the same.
 Unlike DNA, the RNA is found in nature as a single strand folded onto itself, rather than a paired double strand.

 There exist different types of RNA that are each responsible for an important process in the creation of proteins.